automl/dac4automlcomp/index.md

 - Goal: Dynamically adapt the learning rate of the SGD optimizer
 - Based on the extended version of the SGDBenchmark included in DACBench.
 - Provided baselines: Static learning rate, cosine annealing (Loshchilov and Hutter, 2017), reduce learning rate on pleateu (Pytorch; Paszke et al., 2019) and a basic RL agent.
-- CodaLab competition page: TODO
+- CodaLab competition page: TBA

 ### Challenge: DAC4RL